Hammerwood Park: 1800–1921: Victorian estate

-The population of Hammerwood reached a peak of 438 in 1891.
-Much of the village as it exists today, and some of the houses to the east of the village of Ashurst Wood, were built during Smith's tenure, as tied cottages for estate workers.

-The Rev. George Ferris Whidborne (1845–1910) purchased Hammerwood from Oswald Augustus shortly before the latter's death.
-Impressed by the unusual and abundant wildlife, he moved his family from Dorset; the Whidbornes would live at Hammerwood from 1901 to 1921.
-His eldest son was killed in the First World War; all three were at different times awarded the MC.
+Oswald Augustus died at Hammerwood in August 1902.
+His son and heir, Basil Oswald Smith (1861–1928), soon put it up for sale, and on 1 October 1903 it was sold to the Revd George Ferris Whidborne (1845–1910) for £63,570.
+The Whidbornes would live at Hammerwood from 1903 to 1921.
+His eldest son George Ferris Whidborne (1890–1915) was killed in the First World War; all three sons were at different times awarded the MC.

-In 1919, the prep school in Tunbridge Wells which the Whidborne children had attended burned down; St Andrew's moved to Hammerwood whilst new premises were found in Forest Row.
+In 1919, St Andrew's School, the prep school in Tunbridge Wells which the Whidborne children had attended before two of the boys went on to Monkton Combe School, burnt down.
+St Andrew's moved to Hammerwood whilst new premises were found in Forest Row.
 Old boys remembered playing cricket against Ashdown House, by now a prep school, on the lawn at Hammerwood.
-However, in 1918 death duties had compelled Margaret Whidborne to sell 843 acres of the estate (almost half of the land).
-Three years later a further 1,300 acres of farms were sold, the house disposed of and the contents auctioned.
-Two floors of servants' quarters on the north-east service wing which had been added during the 19th century were demolished and, left with 320 acres of adjoining park and woodland, the name of the estate was changed to Hammerwood Park; its place as a focal point of local life began to decline.
+However, in 1918 death duties compelled Margaret Whidborne to sell almost half of the estate, 843 acre.
+Three years later a further 1,300 acre were sold, the house disposed of and the contents auctioned.
+Two floors of servants' quarters on the north-east service wing which had been added during the 19th century were demolished.
+Reduced to 320 acre of adjoining park and woodland, the name of the estate was changed to Hammerwood Park; its place as a focal point of local life began to decline.